 ENDING LOCATION: At the finish line host hotel, as detailed below.
-Chris Kostman can be reached there after the lead rider arrives - (760) 367-9141 ext.
-508. Plan on hanging out at the finish line to greet other finishing riders, which will help everyone get to know one another better and make the weekend more fun.
-To set your watch to official race time, visit www.time.gov.
+Chris Kostman can be reached there after the lead rider arrives - (760) 367-9141.
+Plan on hanging out at the finish line to greet other finishing riders, which will help everyone get to know one another better and make the weekend more fun.

-FINISH LINE HOTEL: Best Western Gardens Motel, 71487 Twenty Nine Palms Highway, Twenty Nine

-Palms, CA 92277, 760-367-9141.
+FINISH LINE HOTEL: Best Western Gardens Motel, 71487 Twenty Nine Palms Highway, Twenty Nine Palms, CA 92277, 760-367-9141.
 A very nice hotel located literally at the finish line of the race on the main drag (Hwy 62).
 The managers have also extended a special rate of \$60 for a double, \$65 for a triple, and \$70 for a quad to race entrants and staff.
 Make your reservations ASAP.
 Identify yourself with the 508.
 (If this hotel is full, try calling the Harmony Motel at 760-367-3351.
 There is also a nearby Motel 6.)

-A POST RACE BREAKFAST is planned for 8 AM, Monday, October 18.
-As usual, we'll take over the Carousel Café just east of the hotel at 72317 29 Palms Hwy.
+POST RACE BREAKFAST: 8:00AM, Monday: As usual, we'll take over the Carousel Cafe just east of the hotel at 72317 29Palms Hwy.
 This will be an informal gettogether, so don't expect anything too plush!
 It's your bill, of course.

-SUNRISE/SUNSET/TWILIGHT: Using Valencia as a reference, Civil Twilight begins at 6:36AM and Sunrise is at 7:01AM, while Sunset is at 6:18PM and Civil Twilight ends at 6:43PM.
-Riders must have full lights and reflectors on, and be followed directly by their pace vehicle, between 6:00PM Saturday and 7:00AM Sunday and between 6:00PM Sunday and 7:00AM Monday.
+SUNRISE/SUNSET/TWILIGHT: Using Valencia as a reference on Oct 8, Civil Twilight begins at 6:29AM and Sunrise is at 6:54AM, while Sunset is at 6:28PM and Civil Twilight ends at 6:54PM.

-RACE HEADQUARTERS: Race Headquarters is located at the 508 Office's cell phone and/or at the finish line hotel, 760-367-9141, after racers begin to finish.
-The cell phone number will be provided during the race meeting.
+RACE HEADQUARTERS: Race Headquarters is located during the race at the 508 Office's cell phone and at the finish line hotel, once riders start to finish.
 If a rider drops out of competition, call Race Headquarters AT ONCE!
 State why and where you or your rider dropped out.
+After racers begin to finish, please try to reach Chris Kostman in care of the Best Western Gardens Motel.
 For emergencies, call 911.

 TOTEMS, NOT RACE NUMBERS: As always, we will continue with animal totems rather than numbers.
-Each racer will receive an animal name that must be posted on all four sides of each vehicle.
+Each racer may request, or will receive, an animal name that must be posted on all four sides of each vehicle.
 Animals are the theme - antelope, bear, cheetah, duck, etc. Be sure to memorize your totem; this is how you and your crew will identify yourselves to time stations and race officials.
 Returning racers will have the same totems as before.
 New riders may request a specific animal totem when they submit their entry form, however only Chris Kostman can officially assign animal totems, following a special ritual ablution and spiritual practice.
-Totems, whether nickname, mascot, alter eqo, second identity, or spirit guide, are permanent and non-transferable.
+Totems, whether nickname, mascot, alter ego, second identity, or spirit guide, are permanent and non-transferable.
+More info at www.the508.com/totems/

-OFFICIAL FINISHER'S DISTINCTION: To finish the Furnace Creek 508 is a noted accomplishment the world of ultra endurance sports.
-The time limit is 48 hours for solo entrants and 46 hours for teams (7:00AM on Monday).
+OFFICIAL FINISHER'S DISTINCTION: To finish the Furnace Creek 508 is a noted accomplishment in the world of ultra endurance sports.
+The time limit is 48 hours for solo entrants and 46 hours for teams.

 AWARDS: All solo and team OFFICIAL FINISHERS will receive a finisher's medal at the finish line.
-They will also receive an OFFICIAL FINISHER'S jersey, designed by Cycle Design and produced by Louis Garneau, plus a Finisher's Certificate, which will be shipped after the race.
+They will also receive an OFFICIAL FINISHER'S jersey, produced by Louis Garneau ("pro fit" as in 2004, not "club fit" as in 2003; this fits tighter, as much as one size), which will be shipped after the race.

+NANCY DANKENBRING

-NANCY DANKENBRING AWARD: This Award is intended to encourage and increase the participation of female athletes in Ultra Cycling race events in general and the Furnace Creek 508 in specific.
-In particular, this Award is to encourage increased participation of female athletes who have never previously competed in any Ultra race events.
+AWARD: This Award is intended to encourage and increase the participation of female athletes in Ultra Cycling race events in general and the Furnace Creek 508 in specific.
+In particular, this Award is to encourage increased participation of female athletes who have never previously competed in any ultra race events.